Nonye2K3/chia/Consensus-Algorithm-Summary.md

 Whenever a farmer sees a new block in the network, she retrieves the quality and computes the iterations, which when divided by ips, yields the expected time to finalize that block.
 If this number is close enough to the expected block time (5 minutes), the entire proof of space is fetched from disk, the unfinished block is created, and then it is propagated through the network.
+The threshold for looking up proofs of space can be configured in config.yaml.

 As farmers in the network receive new blocks, and find their qualities and proofs of space, they